thepowersgang/rust-lang_rfcs/text/0000-move-trait.md

 # Drawbacks

 * This feature does substantially alter one of rust's core features (trivial moves)
+* It introduces fracturing of the type space in the same way as Sized did.
 * Complex to implement, as it requires a level of optimisation to behave as expected.
  * A local instance that is going to be returned, must be stored within the return pointer from construction
- * (optional) By-value methods should use a hidden pointer, instead of copying to the argument stack
+ * (optional) By-value methods should use a hidden pointer, instead of copying to the argument stack.

 # Alternatives